Abdulvoris101/UzGpt/README.md

 # UzGpt

 Alternative of Chatgpt.
-Used falcon 7b model
+Used falcon 7b model .
+Runs on cpu